 What to know before signing a nursing home agreement

 Entering a parent or loved one into a nursing home facility is emotionally taxing.
 As Mrs. Barrow’s son said, signing documents such an arbitration agreement seemed like nothing more than “a formality,” particularly after an already difficult and emotional process.
 He signed a legally binding document, on behalf of his mother, without understanding the ramifications of doing so and without understanding the full contents of the contract.

 Before signing any contract on behalf of a loved one, contact a lawyer for review.
 Placing someone you love in an assisted-living facility is an enormous undertaking, and you will want to ensure you and your loved one’s legal rights are protected.
 Never sign a document you do not understand.

 However, if you did sign a contract stating you or your loved one is not able to bring a legal action against the negligent parties, still seek the advice of a highly qualified nursing home abuse attorney who may be able to help you fight the claim.

 Contact a nursing home abuse lawyer in Baltimore, Maryland or Washington, D.C. today

 As the Barrow’s case shows, patients and families who have been the victim of nursing home abuse do have a few legal options even if you’ve signed an arbitration agreement.
 Mr. Barrows’ legal team clearly demonstrated that a competent, knowledgeable and persistent legal team can assist you in ensuring your case sees its day in court.
-If you have been the victim of nursing home abuse, or have general questions about nursing home contracts and arbitration agreements, the experienced personal injury lawyers at Schochor, Federico and Staton are available to walk you through the process.
+If you have been the victim of nursing home abuse, or have general questions about nursing home contracts and arbitration agreements, the experienced personal injury lawyers at Schochor, Staton, Goldberg, and Cardea, P.A. are available to walk you through the process.
 Call our experts today at 410-234-1000 to review your nursing home contract.
 We represent clients in Washington D.C. and throughout Maryland.